Coming soon! Online learning pages are in progress.

 Buddhist Meditation Theory

+Here’s the problem.
 The theory and practice of Buddhist meditation was first articulated 2,500 years ago and has since been adapted to numerous cultural contexts across Asia and the West.
 The latest adaptation—commonly known as Mindfulness—has become ubiquitous in Western society, taught in schools, hospitals, workplaces, and meditation apps as a secular practice with multiple personal and social benefits.
-Yet despite the wide availability of preliminary exercises, almost no one provides interested meditators sufficient context or support to progress beyond the basics and gain all the benefits.
+Yet despite the wide availability of preliminary exercises, almost no one provides interested meditators a systematic presentation of meditation theory with sufficient context or support to progress beyond the basics and gain all the benefits.

 Advanced training in meditation theory requires significant familiarity with Buddhist philosophy and the stages of contemplative practice.
-Traditionally, such training has been available only through Buddhist institutions that may require adopting religious beliefs—leaving secular meditators without a clear path forward.
+Traditionally, such training has been available only through years-long programs at Buddhist institutions that may require adopting religious beliefs.
+This means that meditators—whether Buddhist or secular—have had no access to learning what they need to know in order to truly make use of meditation in their lives.

 Current Program Development